b1f6c1c4/findbug/README.md

 Output and Cache Control:
   -v, --verbose        Increase verbosity by 1.
 Maximum verbosity -vvv.  [count] -q, --quiet          Decrease verbosity by 1.
+Minimum verbosity -qqqq. [count] -S, --summary        Write a nice summary report to stdout when finish.
+                                                                       [boolean]
-Minimum verbosity -qqqq. [count] -w, --output         A directory to store program outputs, also used as cache.
+  -w, --output         A directory to store program outputs, also used as cache.
                        NOT affected by --dry-run.
 If not exist, will do mkdir -p [string] [default: ".findbug-work"]